 Another equally interesting perspective came from @ItsBuddhaBlaze who wrote on twitter about the challenges that concert promoters go through in order to bring international musicians to perform in Nairobi.
 Some of them (nicely archived here) include:

 - As soon a promoter in Kenya says they bringing an international artist $$$ bells start ringing in all government offices – from Immigration to KRA (the Kenya Revenue Authority)…

-– The taxes: Immigration, Kenya Revenue, Lands Office, Environment office, Security, Information everyone of these Ministry want a piece.
+- The taxes: Immigration, Kenya Revenue, Lands Office, Environment office, Security, Information – everyone (at) these Ministries want a piece.

 - First to pay the artist you show through an Escrow account that you have the full fee.
 The artist requires a half down payment of the show

 - The Kenyan government then requires the promoter to show a contract between artist & promoter.
 They take 10% of that fee, and this must be paid in advance.